beoschmann/BitlyShortenEasy/README.md

 List of url to be shortened.
 Must include "https://"

 res_text.txt
-List of url shortened format :
+List of url shortened format : \n
-Line 1 : LONG URL =
+Line 1 : LONG URL = \n
 Line 2 : SHORT URL

 Thanks for using the tool.